 Janus reviews goodwill for impairment on an annual basis or more frequently whenever events or changes in circumstances indicate that its more likely than not that the goodwill may be impaired.
-If such circumstances or conditions exist, management applies the one step process under ASU 2017-04, the Company compares the fair value of the reporting unit with its carrying amount.
-The Company recognizes a goodwill impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value We evaluate goodwill at the reporting unit level (operating segment or one level below an operating segment).
+If such circumstances or conditions exist, management applies the two step process under ASC 350-20; first, the Company compares the fair value of the reporting unit with its carrying amount, and second, if the fair value of the reporting is less than its carrying amount, the Company compares the implied fair value of the reporting unit's goodwill with its carrying amount and records an impairment charge to the extent the carrying amount of the goodwill exceeds its implied fair value.
+We evaluate goodwill at the reporting unit level (operating segment or one level below an operating segment).